acorrig50/business/README.md

 # business
-Scripts used to speed up my business workflow
+Scripts used to speed up my business workflow!